relay-tools/relay-query-lookup-renderer/README.md

 ```

+All props are the same as the [QueryRenderer](https://facebook.github.io/relay/docs/query-renderer.html) included in relay except for
+* `lookup` If true, check the relay store for data first.
+If false or null, you will get the same behavior of the standard `QueryRenderer`.

 ## Server Side Rendering (Isomorphic)
 This component is useful for isomorphic/universal/server side rendered relay apps.
 It will immediately render data from the store if it is there.